aryzhov/flutter-expandable/doc/migration.md

   If you need to make an`ExpandablePanel` expanded initially, wrap it with an `ExpandableNotifier` or pass an `ExpandableController`.

+- The constructor of `ExpandableController` accepts named parameters.
+Provide the initial value by calling `ExpandableController(initialExpanded: myValue)`.

 ## From version 1.x